Import requirements plants with growing medium

 - If, in addition to RHP soil, other soil (such as clay) is present in the attached growing medium, the growing medium must have been treated, and option a) iii or iv must be used for the additional declaration, and the agent(s) and method applied must be indicated.

 Referring to only the RHP-protocol is not sufficient.

 - If growing medium is present, the inspector checks whether the additional declaration for Annex VII point 1, parts a and b, is present on the phytosanitary certificate.
 If it is missing, import of the consignment is not permitted.

 - If the additional declaration is present, the inspector assesses whether it corresponds to what he or she observes on the consignment.
 For example, if the phytosanitary certificate states that the consignment only contains peat and/or coconut fibre and the inspector notices (also) clay or clay residues, the consignment is not permitted to be imported.
 If the inspector detects living organisms (such as insects), he or she may take a sample.

 - Besides the changed requirements for attached growing medium, all other requirements remain in full force.
 Note also the requirements applicable to sawdust from certain types of wood in case sawdust is used as (part of the) growing medium or packaging material.

 What can I do to ensure that my plants can be imported?

 Your supplier and the official authorities of the country of origin determine whether and in what way the requirements can be met.
-Ask your supplier whether they know these new rules and can comply with them.
-You should also check whether the authorities will issue a phytosanitary certificate which complies with this changed requirements, in particular regarding any treatments.
+Ask your supplier whether they know these rules and can comply with them.
+You should also check whether the authorities will issue a phytosanitary certificate which complies with this requirements, in particular regarding any treatments.

 If you have any questions about the correct way on how to state this additional declaration on the phytosanitary certificate, please contact one of the inspection services.
 You can also contact the inspection services for other questions, or visit the websites of NVWA, Naktuinbouw and KCB.